TALBarbiran/-PA1---Barbiran-Teofilo-Alfred-L.-/README.md

 # -PA1---Barbiran-Teofilo-Alfred-L.-
+**FOR THE ALPHABET SOUP PROBLEM**
-For the Alphabet soup problem, defining a function to return a string can be done by using the "sorted()" function.
+-  Defining a function to return a string can be done by using the "sorted()" function.
 Using the sorted function allows the string to be arranged in ascending order.
-For the case of the word "example", each letter in the alphabet corresponds to a specific numerical value; therefore, the functions determine which letter to put in the first and final position based on their numerical value.
+-  For the case of the word "example", each letter in the alphabet corresponds to a specific numerical value; therefore, the functions determine which letter to put in the first and final position based on their numerical value.

+**FOR THE EMOTICON PROBLEM**
-For the emoticon problem, defining a function to replace a word in a string can be done by using the ".replace" function.
+- Defining a function to replace a word in a string can be done by using the ".replace" function.
 It specifies and replaces an input variable with the output variable.
-For the case of the word" I am mad", "mad" is considered the input variable and ">:(" is the output variable.
+- For the case of the word" I am mad", "mad" is considered the input variable and ">:(" is the output variable.
 The output variable is the string that will be returned.

+**FOR THE UNPACKING LIST PROBLEM**
-For the unpacking list problem, generate a list of numbers and pack the numbers into a user-defined array by using square brackets.
+- generate a list of numbers and pack the numbers into a user-defined array by using square brackets.
 Name variables and distinguish them by using commas.
-It allows the variables to be categorized as lists with the corresponding numbers that associate with the variables.
+- It allows the variables to be categorized as lists with the corresponding numbers that associate with the variables.
 The "*" indicates that all of the values between the first and last element in the original list are to be put there.